jart/blink/README.md

 flag may be passed to disable the linear translation optimization, and instead use only the memory safe full virtualization approach of the PML4T and TLB.

+#### Lockless Hashing

+Blink stores generated functions by virtual address in a multithreaded lockless hash table.
+The hottest operation in the codebase is reading from this hash table, using a function called `GetJitHook`.
+Since it'd slow Blink down by more than 33% if a mutex were used here, Blink will synchronize reads optimistically using only carefully ordered load instructions, three of which have acquire semantics.
+This hash table starts off at a reasonable size and grows gradually with the memory requirements.
+This design is the primary reason Blink usually uses 40% less peak resident memory than Qemu.

+#### Acyclic Codegen

+Even though JIT paths will always end at branching instructions, Blink will generate code so that paths tail call into each other, in order to avoid dropping back into the main interpreter loop.
+The average length of a JIT path is about ~5 opcodes.
+Connecting paths causes the average path length to be ~13 opcodes.

+Since Blink only checks for asynchronous signal delivery and shutdown events from the main interpreter loop, Blink maintains a bidirectional map of edges between generated functions, so that path connections which would result in cycles are never introduced.

+An exception is made for tight conditional branches, i.e. jumps whose taken path jump backwards to the start of the JIT path.
+Such branches are allowed to be self-referencing so that whole loops of non-system operations may be run in purely native code.

+#### Reliable Memory

+Blink has a 22mb global static variable that's set aside for JIT code.
+This limit was chosen because that's roughly the maximum displacement permitted on Arm64 architecture.
+Having that memory near the program image helps make Blink simpler, since generated functions call normal functions, without needing relocations or procedure linkage tables.

+When Blink runs out of JIT memory, it simply clears all JIT hooks and lets the whole code generation process start again.
+Blink is very fast at generating code, and it wouldn't make sense during an OOM panic to arbitrarily choose a subset of pages to reset, since resetting pages requires tracing their dependencies and resetting those too.
+Starting over is much better.
+It's so much better in fact, that even if Blink only reserved less than a megabyte of memory for JIT, then the slowdown that'd be incurred running 40mb binaries like GCC CC1 would only be 3x.

+Blink triggers the OOM panic when only 10% of its JIT memory remains.
+That's because in multi-threaded programs, there's no way to guarantee nothing is still executing on the retired code blocks.
+Blink solves this by letting retired blocks cool off at the back of a freelist queue, so the acyclicity invariant has abundant time to ensure threads drop out.

 ### Self-Modifying Code